ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/README.md

 | Key | .Key(*string*) | Key name |
 | N | .N(*Type*) | Plurality key |

-# KeyPrinter
+# LineParameterPrinter
-**KeyPrinter** is a generic class that prints key parts into strings using various rules.
+**LineParameterPrinter** is a generic class that prints key parts into strings using various rules.

 Let's create an example key.